Newstead

 Newstead has an educated workforce with 2,766 residents employed as of June 2025.
 The unemployment rate is 1.9%.

-Compared to Rest of Tas., Newstead's unemployment rate is 2.0% lower at 3.9%, and workforce participation is similar at 55.7%.
-Key employment industries include health care & social assistance, education & training, and retail trade.
-Health care & social assistance shows strong specialization with an employment share 1.3 times the regional level.
-Conversely, agriculture, forestry & fishing has lower representation at 2.7% compared to the regional average of 8.4%.
+It is below Rest of Tas.'s rate of 3.9%, and workforce participation is similar at 55.7%.
+Key industries include health care & social assistance, education & training, and retail trade.
+Health care & social assistance has a particularly high representation at 1.3 times the regional level, while agriculture, forestry & fishing is lower at 2.7% compared to the regional average of 8.4%.
+The area's predominantly residential nature suggests limited local employment opportunities.

 Frequently Asked Questions - Employment